data-max-hq/cost-effective-ml/README.md

-# cost-efficient-ml
+# cost-effective-ml
-Use k3s for Kubernetes
+Building a Hybrid Kubernetes Cluster for Scalable and Cost-Effective ML Training with Ray and Kubeflow

 ## ToDo:
 1. Create two nodes and add them in cluster